ainamarti/FDP_bioinformatics/README.md

   * `size` : size of the images in pixels.
 For example `size=150` in this case the images will be 150x150 pixels

-### /det_per_round_RAW36plex.csv:
+### FILES

-This file contains all the information needed to train the models with the RAW and DECONVOLVED images.
+  * `/det_per_round_RAW36plex.csv` : This file contains all the information needed to train the models with the RAW and DECONVOLVED images.
 Description of the columns:
     * X: X position in the image in microns (centroid)
     * Y: Y position in the image in microns (centroid)
 	* Area: total area of the roi in the raw image
 	* Perim.: size of the perimeter of the cell
 	* roi: Roi number in the raw image